 BEVEL Siding Pattern Prices

-The finish price includes your cedar wood siding plus one coat factory stained or primed.
-Add 45¢ per SQFT for ECO FRIENDLY OIL BASED STAIN for Exterior Wood Siding - (Rough Face Only - not available at all mill locations).
+The finish price may include your cedar wood siding plus one coat factory stained or primed.

 If you select PRIME + PAINT, the Primer coat will be evenly applied on all 4 sides.
 When its time for top paint coat, the machine's bottom jets are turned down to make sure the top coat is even thickness with no splash back.
 This will minimize the paint that gets on the backside and under laps.
 We recommend factory prime plus one top coat with a 2nd coat after installation in field.

 BEVEL Siding includes 2 Pattern Profiles: CLAPBOARD (NO RABBET) AND DOLLY VARDEN (RABBETED)

 The Rabetted Bevel - Dolly Varden pattern features a 1/2" - 3/4" notch in the thicker butt end of the board.
 This rabbeted edge cut allows the bevel siding panels to fit together in such a way as to protect joints from water infiltration.
 The Dolly Varden Rabbeted Bevel profile is an easier install while providing the same traditional bevel style and appearance.
 You will appreciate both the beauty of our rabbeted bevel clapboard siding as well as the ease of installation.

 We created Buffalo Lumber's four interpreted grade categories to describe wood grades for different softwood species - especially cedar - in terms a layman can understand because there are several lumber ruling bodies (WWPA, WCLIB, NLGA, NSLB, RIS, NeLMA, SPIB) and most grade descriptions read like lawyer fine print - allowing a lot of room for interpretation.